jleyden/joul/README.md

 ![Commute](https://i.imgur.com/78HuOZpl.jpg)

 Do an eco-friendly action to score jouls!
-We are starting off with utilizing clean commutes, such as taking the bus or train to work!
+We are starting off with utilizing clean commutes, such as taking the bus or train to work.

 #### Market
 Use your jouls in the marketplace to buy something you want!
 Also, you can sell your goods for more jouls! (in development)